 - Resale and Retirement

-IIoT impacts drives Product Design and Innovation
+Industry 4.0/ IIoT impacts Product Design and Innovation

-IoT technology can have a profound impact on the above traditional lifecycle in the following ways –
+IIoT technology can have a profound impact on the above traditional lifecycle in the following ways –

 - The ability to connect the different aspects of the value chain that hitherto have been disconnected.
 This will fundamentally transform the asset lifecycle leading to higher manufacturing efficiencies, reduced wastage and more customer centric manufacturing (thus reducing recall rates)